wp-plugins/ecampaign/readme.txt

 SMTP parameters must be configured either in php.ini or, for developement or testing, directly in the top of wp-includes/class-phpmailer.php.

+= Upgrading from 0.76 =

+CSS changes only.

 = Upgrading from 0.75 =

 Deactivate and activate the 0.76 version to clean up the wp_postmeta table.